dkaslovsky/textnote/README.md

   textnote open [flags]

 Flags:
-  -c, --copyDate string   date of note for copying sections (defaults to yesterday) -d, --date string       date for note to be opened (defaults to today) -x, --delete            delete sections after copy -f, --format string     override for time format to parse date flags specified in configuration -h, --help              help for open
+      --copy string       date of note for copying sections (defaults to yesterday) -c, --copy-back uint    number of days back from today for copying from a note (ignored if copy flag is used) --date string       date for note to be opened (defaults to today) -d, --days-back uint    number of days back from today for opening a note (ignored if date flag is used) -x, --delete            delete sections after copy -h, --help              help for open
-  -s, --section strings   section to copy
+  -s, --section strings   section to copy (defaults to none)
-  -y, --yesterday         use yesterday's date for note (ignored if date is specified)
 ```